dbmdz/mirador-plugins/ShareButtons/README.md

 #### updateButtonLinks(data) → {void}

-Injects the buttons to the target selector element in the given position.
+Updates the button links with the given parameters.

 Parameters: